syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 >N `DataGridSource.onCellSubmit` will call when the `DataGridSource.canSubmitCell` return true.

-### Column Editing
+### Disable the editing for specific column

-To enable or disable editing for a particular column, set the `GridColumn.allowEditing` property.
+By default, the `GridColumn.allowEditing` is `true`.To disable the editing for a particular column, set the `GridColumn.allowEditing` property as `false`.

 The following code example shows how to disable the editing for first column.